 Texture is an important design element that will immediately add warmth and visual interest to any room.
 The physical feel and texture of your room can transform a simple palette into a space with depth and interest.
 The surface of natural stone may come in many forms, such as polished, honed, leathered, and brushed.
 While polished and honed are the most common surface finishes for quarries; leathered and brushed surfaces are growing increasingly popular for their ability to immediately add unique texture.

-The leathered finish is more of a matte look that has deep graining.
-Slabs that features a leathered finish can compliment a rustic or transitional design or provide contrast and warmth to a mid-century modern aesthetic.
-A brushed finish has less ridging than a leathered finish wood.
+Using a natural stone with a textured finish is an easy way to incorporate an earthy, multi-dimensional element into your design.
+Slabs that features a leathered finish can compliment a rustic or transitional design or provide contrast and warmth to a monochromatic, mid-century modern aesthetic.

 Can I change the surface texture of my stone?

 Initially, the quarry decides what type of surface to put on the stone, but the stone surface and texture can easily be changed to fit your design aesthetic.